 Try using your GPU in shorter bits of time so it has time to cool off before it gets too hot.

 Or, make sure you don’t have too many programs or games running simultaneously.

 If your newest game or design is making it overheat, you need to minimize how much energy it requires from your GPU and ensure others are not demanding it too much.

 Your computer system has settings that give you insight into how your GPU is running and whether or not you’re overworking it.

-You can change your GPU settings if you think you’re putting too much demand on your GPU.
-The lower quality graphics you use, the less demand on your GPU.
+You can change your GPU settings if you think you’re demanding too much.
+The lower quality graphics you use, the less demand on it.

-You can also change the settings in your games or other programs to a lower quality or GPU usage to keep your GPU from overheating.
+You can also change the settings in your games or other programs to lower quality or GPU usage to keep it from overheating.

 It may impact the performance and quality of your gaming or program, but it can save your GPU from working too hard.

 This video on Youtube from Techquickie explains how to change your GPU settings and which ones you should change for maximum performance:

 Keep your GPU clean